blukatdevelopment/UnchainedWorldsOld/core_edition/keeper_info/campaigns/korsarus/dungeons/B02/map.md

 # Wandering Temple of Titan King Yevor
+This temple has been shrunken down to 1 floor.

-## The 8 trials
+## The 4 trials
 - After completing one earn mark by swearing an oath and become knighted(proficient with all armor and weapons)
 - Cannot re-enter the temple unless marked
 - Only one of each mark is given out at a time
 - Killing a markbearer clears their marks to be earned by others, unless the killer was markbearer.
 A markbearer killing another steals their mark.
 - Someone who reaches 0HP in the temple is teleported outside with 1HP
 - Failing a trial causes the person to be teleported to the entrance
-- All 8 marks must be present to summon Yevor
+- All marks must be present to summon Yevor
 - Defeating Yevor grants +3 blacksteel full plate armor

 Roll an entrance to the temple
 1. Courage
-2. Conviction
-3. Determination
+2. Determination
-4. Honesty
-5. Integrity
+3. Integrity
-6. Inspiration
-7. Generosity
-8. Selflessness
+4. Selflessness

 ## Trial of Courage